-Services for students with disabilities at Upstate Medical University are coordinated by the Office of Student Support Services.
-Ms. Sharon Huard is the primary contact for all student disability issues.
+Services for students with disabilities at Upstate Medical University are coordinated by the Office of Student Support Services (a subsection of our Student Success Center).
+Associate Dean Sharon Huard is the primary contact for all student disability issues.
 Please feel free to get in touch with her if you are a:

 - Person with a disability who is considering Upstate